Self-interacting quantum electron: State space and dynamical space-time

-Absolute values (reference frame independent) of space and time intervals lost their sense in the framework of relativity and only space-time interval has invariant sense.
-Analogously, one should find invariant values of local dynamical variables in quantum dynamics.
-Self-conservation of electron may be expressed through affine parallel transported energy-momentum filed $P^i$ and the ``measurement procedure" is necessary for recovering the distribution of energy-momentum in dynamical space-time.
-Only after definition of the functional reference frame in the state space and its variation during ``measurement" - some kind of the D'Alembert's principle of the ``virtual displacements" there is a possibility to establish local space-time relations.
+Absolute values (reference frame independent) of space and time intervals lose their sense in the framework of relativity and only the space-time interval has invariant sense.
+The distance between quantum states is the main quantum invariant that replaces the space-time interval between two events in the present approach.
+Thereby the geometry of $CP(N-1)$ defines quantum dynamics of local dynamical variables.
+Self-conservation of the electron may be expressed through an affine parallel transported energy-momentum field $P^i$ and the ``measurement procedure" is necessary for recovering the distribution of energy-momentum in dynamical space-time.
+It is a place to compare the ``standard" spontaneous generating mass \cite{Guiedry} by the Higss mechanism and the self-interacting construction.

-I should note that my construction of the lift with the help of the ``qubit spinor" proposed a few years ago \cite{Le3} is unsatisfactory in some reasons.

-First, the necessity of embedding of projective Hilbert space $CP(N-1)$ in ordinary Hilbert space $C^N$ or $C^{\infty}$ is in a contradiction with the general assumption of the fundamental character of the projective Hilbert space.